brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 but its composition breaks one final symmetry to which the BAH had clung.
 The Canyon had been so simple:
-Precambrian rocks were always made of granite and schist, while discrete strata always belonged to a more recent eon.
+Precambrian rocks were always made of granite and schist, while layered strata always belonged to a more recent eon.
 Now this distinction lies in tatters.
-The Supergroup is built of distinct strata, yet is Precambrian like the granites.
+The Supergroup is built of layered strata, yet is Precambrian like the granites.
 The hiker can no longer simply infer a rock’s eon from its type.